Jcvic1/weatherService/README.md

 ### Installation

--Spin up Docker using docker-compose up to build image, run test and start.
+- Spin up Docker using docker-compose up to build image, run test and start.
--Send HTTP requests to the API endpoints as described below.
+- Send HTTP requests to the API endpoints as described below.

 ## API Endpoints